Pliocene: Flora

 The change to a cooler, drier, more seasonal climate had considerable impacts on Pliocene vegetation, reducing tropical species worldwide.
 Deciduous forests proliferated, coniferous forests and tundra covered much of the north, and grasslands spread on all continents (except Antarctica).
 Eastern Africa in particular saw a huge expansion of C_{4} grasslands.
 Tropical forests were limited to a tight band around the equator, and in addition to dry savannahs, deserts appeared in Asia and Africa.

 Fauna

-Both marine and continental faunas were essentially modern, although continental faunas were a bit more primitive than today.
+Both marine and continental faunas were essentially modern.

 The land mass collisions meant great migration and mixing of previously isolated species, such as in the Great American Interchange.
 Herbivores got bigger, as did specialized predators.